More than a membership...we offer a partnership

 - MENTEES will provide time, commitment, skills, experience, knowledge, and wisdom to become a rising GEM professional.

-Mentors and mentees will meet (phone or virtually) at least 4 times per year (twice in the fall, twice in the spring).
+Mentors and mentees will meet (phone or virtually) at least four times per year (twice in the fall, twice in the spring).

 Mentors and mentees will commit to completing a full academic year (September to April) with the program.

 NAGAP will offer a series of conversation prompts to initiate conversations throughout the year.

 When possible, mentors and mentees should plan to meet up in person at the annual conference.

 Mentors and mentees will complete an evaluation provided by NAGAP at the end of their yearlong mentorship.

 How to Apply: